-Put simply, a data layer can make your data more reliable and enhance functionality.
+Put simply, a data layer can make your data more reliable and enhance functionality and optimization efforts.
 It’s an insulated layer of your website focused solely on data.
 What’s more, it not only relies on but also encourages inter-team alignment around data strategy.
 In the end, you gain alignment among all your tools and all your teams around how data gets collected on your website.

 Your data layer needs consistent naming conventions.
 For example, marketers and developers need to agree on a page name.
 It could be “pageID” or “pageName” or just “name.”
 By laying this out from the get-go, not only will both teams know how to refer to that specific value but so will every tool in your analytics stack.

-But agreeing to a naming convention is just scratching the surface.
+But agreeing to a naming convention is just scratching the surface of your data structure.
 To create a good data layer, your teams need to agree on what data to collect.
 Page name is a fairly default value, but what about something more granular and specialized?
 Ecommerce brands, for instance, might need to consider values like “ProductID” or even “ProductColor.”